Bira/octopus-carnival/_posts/2016-10-17-characters-part-2.md

 some magic items that deal with that kind of stuff, however.
 We'll get to them when we cover equipment.

-Spells to resurrect or reincarnate the dead is off-limits in this particular setting!
+Spells to resurrect or reincarnate the dead are off-limits in this particular setting!
 This is still possible with the use of certain rare artifacts, but not even the most powerful magician can learn how to do it at will.